-For each discussion or lab you earn 2 pacing points.
-For each lecture, you earn 1 pacing point.
-You may earn up to a maximum of 60 pacing points.
+For each discussion or lab you earn 4 pacing points.
+For each lecture you watch on time, you earn 2 pacing point.
+You may earn up to a maximum of 120 pacing points.
 For example, one way to achieve the maximum number of pacing points would be: attending 10 discussions in person, 10 labs in person, and keeping up with 20 lectures.
+To earn lecture pacing points, you should complete the "Check-in Exercise" linked under the guide for that lecture.
+For example, to earn pacing points for Lecture 5 (DLLists, Arrays), you'd need to watch lecture 5 and complete the check-in exercise by September 5th.
+Check-in exercised are done via Google Forms and are linked on the corresponding guide for that lecture.

-Pacing points use the same formula as gold points, but cannot increase your score beyond 2200.
-For example, if you earn 60 pacing points throughout the semester and have 600 points on your exams including supersession, then you'll earn a pacing boost of $2\left(60-60\cdot\frac{600}{1600}\right)=75$ points on your total score.
-However, if this pushes your total score above 2200, your score will be set equal to 2200.
+Pacing points use the same formula as gold points, but cannot increase your score beyond 4400.
+For example, if you earn 120 pacing points throughout the semester and have 1200 points on your exams including supersession, then you'll earn a pacing boost of $2\left(120-120\cdot\frac{1200}{3200}\right)=150$ points on your total score.
+However, if this pushes your total score above 4400, your score will be set equal to 4400.